Mister Ed: Beginnings

-The Mister Ed show concept was derived from a series of short stories by children's author Walter R. Brooks which began with The Talking Horse in the September 18, 1937, issue of Liberty magazine.
+The Mister Ed show concept was derived from a series of short stories by author Walter R. Brooks which began with The Talking Horse in the September 18, 1937, issue of Liberty magazine.
 Brooks is best known for the Freddy the Pig series of children's novels which feature talking animals that interact with humans.
 Arthur Lubin's secretary Sonia Chernus introduced him to the Brooks stories and is credited with developing the concept for television.

 The show's concept resembles that of the Francis the Talking Mule movies in which an equine character talks to only one person, thus causing a variety of opportunities and frustrations.
 The first six Francis films (1950–55) were also directed by Lubin.
 He wanted to make a Francis television series but had been unable to secure the rights, so he optioned the Brooks' stories for television.
 Comedian George Burns financed the pilot for Mister Ed, which was shot at his McCadden Studio in Hollywood at a cost of $70,000.
 Scott McKay played Wilbur.
 Jack Benny was also involved behind the scenes.

 Lubin was unable to sell the show to a network, so he decided to sell it into syndication first.
 He managed to get single-sponsor identification for the program on over 100 stations.
 The show was recast with Alan Young in the lead.
 Production began in November 1960, although Lubin did not direct early episodes because he was working in Europe on a film.
 The first 26 episodes were received well enough for the show to be picked up by CBS.